 Lastly, we will ship cargo.
 This is not my favorite option but I do make sure that the puppies receive kennel training for a week before they fly.
 This ensures that they are comfortable in the kennel and it will not be a foreign place to them.

 After Puppy is home?

 I really like to keep in touch with my clients as much as is comfortable.
-I am readily available to answer any training questions you may have and get to see the pups from time to time.
+I am readily available to answer any training questions you may have and love to get to see the pups from time to time.
 I don't force this on people but do appreciate when people keep in touch.